 If you are a beneficial owner and hold your shares in street name and do not provide the organization that holds your shares with voting instructions, the broker or other intermediary will determine if it has the discretionary authority to vote on the particular matter.
-Brokers and other intermediaries may not vote uninstructed shares in (i) the election of directors, (ii) the approval of the Say-on-Pay Proposal, (iii) the approval of the Say-on-Frequency Proposal and (iv) the approval of the Officer Exculpation Proposal.
+Brokers and other intermediaries may not vote uninstructed shares in (i) the election of directors and (ii) the approval of the Say-on-Pay Proposal.
 If your shares are held by a broker or other intermediary and you do not instruct your broker or other intermediary how to vote for each of these proposals, no votes will be cast on your behalf.
 Therefore, it is important that you cast your vote if you want it to count for each of these proposals.